gree/unity-webview/README.md

 permitted.
-If you want to open `http://foo/bar.html` with this plugin on Unity OS X Editor, you need to open `/Applications/Unity5.3.4p3/Unity.app/Contents/Info.plist` with a text editor and add the following.
+If you want to open `http://foo/bar.html` with this plugin on Unity OS X Editor, you need to open `/Applications/Unity5.3.4p3/Unity.app/Contents/Info.plist` with a text editor and add the following,

 ```diff
 --- Info.plist~	2016-04-11 18:29:25.000000000 +0900